ryoko-ok/Oka_Ryoko_HW4/README.md

 ## Steps:
 1. Select only Gold medal from the “Olympics Winter”
 2. Separate each year
-3. Make map graphs from the data which create from above steps
+3. Make map graphs from the data which created from above steps

 ## Considerations: